browserengineering/book/book/scheduling.md

 [^mem-leak]: Note that we never remove `callback` from the
     `SET_TIMEOUT_REQUESTS` dictionary.
 This could lead to a memory leak, if the callback is holding on to the last reference to some large data structure.
-We saw a similar issue in [Chapter 9](scripts.md).
-In general, avoiding memory leaks when you have data structures shared between the browser and the browser application takes a lot of care.
+[Chapter 9](scripts.md) had a similar issue with handles.
+Avoiding memory leaks in data structures shared between the browser and the browser application takes a lot of care and this book doesn't attempt to do it right.

 ``` {.javascript file=runtime}
 function __runSetTimeout(handle) {